dthies/moodle-local_mathslate/README.md

-atto_mathslate
+local_mathslate
 ==============

-Graphical Equation Editor Moodle plugin for Atto editor
+Graphical Equation Editor Moodle plugin.
+Editor plugin require this plugin.

 This is a prototype.
 Do not use in production enviroment.
 The functionality will change in future versions, and bugs are expected.

-Install in Moodle directory lib/editor/atto/plugins/mathslate
+Install in Moodle directory local/mathslate

 This plugin assumes MathJax is already included and configured in the Moodle installation.